Free SQL Server Learning - Making the most out of SQL Server Agent

 • Value to round

-Let's walk through each function with a few different data types to see the results.
+Let's walk through each function with a few different data types to understand the T-SQL syntax and see the results.

-Example 1a - In this first example let's just look at rounding a positive integer for the precision value of 1 yields all three rounding functions returning the same value.
-In this example we are using a variable with the functions and check out the result commented out on the right of the function.
+Example 1a - In the following example let's just look at rounding a positive integer for the precision value of 1 yields all three rounding functions returning the same value.
+In this example we are using a variable with the functions called by a SELECT statement and check out the result commented out on the right of the function.

 DECLARE @value int